 In 2015 the school won some hub funding which enabled us to record a song under the directorship of a special vocal facilitator.
 This involved a number of pupils from the school and resulted in a widely-acclaimed music video, filmed at Postlip Barn.
 To see the film see here

 The school production is a huge event where we work in tandem with the Drama department in staging a major theatrical event.
-In recent years, these have ranged from a production of The 39 Steps (with specially arranged orchestrations), to full-scale musicals such as Oklahoma!, Beauty and the Beast and, in December 2016, Grease!
+In recent years, these have ranged from a production of The 39 Steps (with specially arranged orchestrations), to full-scale musicals such as Oklahoma!, Beauty and the Beast, Grease, What a Wonderful Life and, in December 2018, City of Angels!
 The production orchestra always features a wide range of students who demonstrate passion and commitment, many of whom go on to make music their profession or a large part of their adult lives.
 The show’s principals and chorus are also coached and rehearsed by the team from the music department.

 Performances Further Afield